Have you noticed that one of your baby’s toes appears a little bit red or swollen near the toenail? Is this a sign of infection, or something else?

 After a few days, you’ll likely see an improvement.
 However, if it doesn’t start getting better or seems to be getting worse, consult your pediatrician.

 As easy as they are to treat, they’re even easier to prevent.
 Here are a few steps you can follow to avoid baby ingrown toenails:

 - Use a nail clipper: Ditch the scissors and opt for the clipper for the toes (but for fingernails they are fine).
 Scissors often cut nails in a curved or rounded shape, whereas clippers cut them straight across.
 The best time to do this is when your baby is sleeping.

 - Trim often: The longer the toenails, the higher the chance for an ingrown nail.
-So remember to trim them often: some may need a trimming once a week or more (source).
+So remember to trim them regularly: some may need trimming once a week or more (source).

 - Don’t cut too short: On the other hand, avoid cutting the toenails too close to the skin.
 If they’re still short from a previous trim, just leave them a few more days.